 Violating local rules to gain access to a protected area for an Instagram photo.

 Engage in ecotourism that hinges on environmental education and cultural connection.

-Stay in a region for longer than half a day.
+Stay in a region for longer than a bus stop or half a day.

 Book locally owned accommodation engaging in regenerative practices that educate you in meaningful ways.

 Please do it for more than the gram.